shcallaway/bento-api/README.md

 ## Authentication

 The API uses simple token-based authentication to prevent consumers from abusing the endpoints.
 It's easy to generate an api key -- just send a POST request to the /api_keys route.
 The keys expire after a short period of time.
-To disable authentication for development purposes, comment out this line from tracks_controller.rb:
+To disable authentication for a given controller (for development purposes), comment out this line:

 `before_action :restrict_access`